chucktilbury/Kata/README.md

 # skipped and execution continues after the end of it.
 Strings are not allowed
 # in the expression. if the expression evaluates to a float, then a runtime
 # warning is generated because the only way for the expression to evaluate to
-# false as a float is if it is exactly 0.0, which is theortically impossible.
+# false as a float is if it is exactly 0.0, which is theoretically impossible.
-# To be symantically correct, expression has to evaluate to a signed, unsigned,
+# To be semantically correct, expression has to evaluate to a signed, unsigned,
 # or a bool.
 Note that casting is allowed.
 #
 for_clause